Gloria-21/Living-Salamanca/README.md

 ## Suported screen and browsers

+The website was mainly tested on different screen sizes using the devtool.
+The web behaves in a responsive way in the different mobile sizes (Moto G4, Galaxy S5/A71, Pixel 2/2XL/3, iPhone 5/SE/6/7/8, iPhone 6/7/8 plus, iPhone X/10/12)

+It also behave as expected on tablets (iPad, iPad pro, surface duo)

+* Google Chrome: website worked as expected
+* Firefox: website worked as expected
+* Microsoft Edge: website worked as expected
+* Safari: website worked as expected
 ## Deployment

 This website has been developed on Gitpod, using Github to host the repository